allusion vs. illusion

 It might seem like you need a magic trick to help distinguish the difference between allusion and illusion, but I promise, you don’t!
 To help you differentiate between them, use the first three letters of each word.
 An allusion requires all of your previous knowledge to decipher, whereas realizing you’ve been tricked with an illusion might make you feel ill.

-Now that you’ve got illusion vs. allusion down, are there other commonly confused words or phrases that you’d like us to break down for you?
+Now that you’ve got illusion vs. allusion down, are there other confusing words or phrases that you’d like us to break down for you?
 Let us know in the comments below!
-And to help ensure that there are no illusions about the excellence of your writing, read other commonly confused words articles to help keep your skills sharp.
+And to help ensure that there are no illusions about the excellence of your writing, read other commonly confused words articles to help you grow as a writer.

 Comments